Using scenarios in elearning, or digital learning modules, can make a huge difference to learner engagement.

 Make it useful

-You might have a lot of fun writing a light-hearted scenario to entertain your learners, but always ask yourself, does the scenario actually teach them anything?
+You might have a lot of fun writing a light-hearted scenario to entertain your learners.
+But always ask yourself, does the scenario actually teach them anything?
 Test your audience to see if they can demonstrate understanding.
-If your scenario isn’t getting across a learning point then get rid of it.
+If your scenario isn’t getting across a learning point then don’t use it.

 4.